psranga/libeli5/elido/README.txt

 If the command you're trying to run itself starts with '--' (!!!), then add the argument '--' before the command starts.

-The above syntax has the unsatisfying property that elido's --stdin, --stdout and --stderr options (see below) will appear before the command to be executed (opposite of shell convention).
-But I'm going to keep it simple for now.
-Otherwise I'll have to come with some fancy protocol to figure out what options are meant for elido and what are for the command it executes if the command being run has the same options as elido.

 CONVENIENCES
 ============